ETH88/Humor_Detection/README.md

 # Playing Around with the Code

-Open "main.py" in your preferred text editor.
-I highly recommend VSCode - you can install it here: https://code.visualstudio.com/download.
+If you want to play around with the hyperparameters, enable/disable preprocessing stages/rules/postprocessing stages, or even create your own or test out different datasets and combination of rules, I highly recommend downloading the text editor VSCode - you can install it here: https://code.visualstudio.com/download.
+The main code I recommend playing around with is "main.py," which contains the "config" dictionary, where all the properties and metadata are specified.